 If you ever decide to come study in Japan and experience life there, you will never be bored.
 There is so much to do.
 Probably much like in your home country – maybe more so.
 That’s because Japanese people are usually very curious to discover new things.
 So they will import everything from abroad and test as many things as possible.
 That, plus a rich culture make for a very active society.

 Japanese often say that their kaisha (company) is like a second family.
 Japanese employees spend a lot of time and energy at the work place indeed.
-In spite of that – or maybe because of that – people there give prominence to leisure time.
-Japanese leisure is a reflection of society: influence from western culture and specificity.
+In spite of that, people there give prominence to leisure time.
+Japanese leisure is a reflection of society: influence from western culture and specificity from an ancestral culture.
 Here are a few activities that we are sure you will enjoy doing in Japan, and others that you will be glad to discover.

 Culture: From calligraphy to martial arts, there is so much to discover in Japan!